vaquarkhan/microservices-recipes-a-free-gitbook/chapters/10-asynchronous-messaging-patterns.md

 ### 10.4.3 Implementation Option B: Manual Implementation (Python/Lambda)

-For Python environmentsóthe dominant runtime for AWS Lambdaóthere is no official "Extended Client" with the same level of support as Java.
+For Python environmentsùthe dominant runtime for AWS Lambdaùthere is no official "Extended Client" with the same level of support as Java.
 While community libraries exist, manual implementation is often preferred for strict control over the contract, especially in polyglot systems (e.g., a Node.js producer and a Python consumer).

 #### The Producer (Python)